 Middle School Session

-The fee for the middle school session in Smith River is $325 per youth and adult volunteer.
+The fee for the middle school session in Smith River is $365 per youth and adult volunteer.
+Note, this session runs Sunday through Friday.